 SDI also includes Synergy-specific help topics for Visual Studio (see Getting help for Synergy in Visual Studio), as well as menu entries for Synergy features.
-When you open a Synergy project in Visual Studio, “Stop Build on First Error” is added to the Visual Studio Build menu.
-(This stops a build as soon as an error is encountered in a Synergy project.)
-And a few menu entries are added to the Visual Studio Tools menu:
+When a Synergy project is active in Visual Studio, the following are available on the Visual Studio Build menu:

 - C# to DBL Code Converter opens a utility that converts C# code to Synergy DBL code.

-- C# to DBL Solution Converter opens a utility that converts a C# solution into a Synergy solution (a Visual Studio solution with Synergy .NET projects).
+- C# to DBL Solution Converter opens a utility that converts a C# solution into a Visual Studio solution with Synergy .NET projects.

 - Command Prompt (x86) and Command Prompt (x64) open the standard Visual Studio Command Prompt.
 This prompt automatically sets environment variables for .NET Framework tools.
 See Microsoft documentation for information.